Back to Blog

 Getting to Sphere: Complete Transport Guide

 Accessibility: The Sphere is designed with accessibility in mind.
-Accessible parking is available, and public transport options like the Deuce bus are generally accessible.
-Wheelchair-accessible routes are clearly marked throughout the venue and its surroundings.
-It's advisable to contact the Sphere directly in advance for specific accessibility needs or to arrange special transport assistance.
+Accessible parking is available, and the venue offers accessible routes for individuals with mobility challenges.
+Public transport options like the Deuce on the Strip are also generally accessible.
+It is recommended to contact the Sphere directly in advance to arrange any specific accessibility needs or to inquire about accessible transportation services.

 Food, Drink & Local Recommendations